 When Walter looks back at his life, he’s amazed at how far he’s come.
 At 17, his mother died and he began using drugs.
 He spent the next three decades drifting in and out of jail and rehab programs.
 He met and fell in love with his wife at a rehab program, but his instability led to a separation.
 Walter knew he needed more than rehab.

 In 2009, Walter came to Jerusalem House with 25 T-cells, no job prospects, a marriage on the rocks, and newly sober.
 “Jerusalem House took a chance on me,” Walter says.
 He used his newfound stability to get healthy—now his viral load is undetectable and he has more than 700 T-Cells.
 With encouragement and support from Jerusalem House, he took a Commercial Trucking course and became a truck driver, fulfilling his dream of working as a trucker.
-He and his wife just celebrated their 13th anniversary in July.
+He and his wife celebrated their 17th anniversary last July.
 Now, Walter is saving for his own home.

 “Thank God for Jerusalem House,” Walter says.
 “This program will help you do whatever you want to do.”